Composer0/BlogBackend/README.md

 ## Day 2
 - Added bcrypt to create hashed passwords in the event that someone hacks into the blog account.
 - Deleted Nandor for, the database and added myself into the Railway.app Mongo Database to test and the bcrypt code does indeed work in creating a hashed password.

+## Day 3
+- Added login validation post route.

+## Day 4
+- Created CRUD functions for users.js.
+Update, Delete and Read.
+- Post comment left in Delete section.
+Once Post route is enabled, this will be enabled.
+- Updated index to allow for User route.